From Program Coordinator, Stuart Chen-Hayes & Clinical Coordinator, Laura Roberts

 In 2021, New York approved our 60-credit Counselor Education: School Counseling M.S.Ed. program with increased emphasis on community, family, ability/disability, sexuality, bilingual, anti-racism, and anti-oppression work in school counseling.

-Faculty include four full-time and eight part-time instructors with years of school- based experience in elementary, middle, high school, and college settings and experience in community agencies.
+Faculty include five full-time and ten part-time instructors with decades of school and clinical mental health counseling experience in elementary, middle, high school, and college settings and experience in community agencies.
 Faculty encourage student involvement in professional organizations and conference presentations.
 Faculty research and scholarship interests include: anti-racism/anti-oppression, ability/disability/neurodiversity, the adolescent brain, advocacy, college access/affordability/admission, consultation, family counseling, intercultural communication, leadership, mixed-race families; play therapy, queer and trans issues in counseling, research mentorship, sexuality counseling, social justice, spirituality, and transition planning for students with disabilities.

 Counselor Education at Lehman prides itself on a family-like atmosphere where kindness and compassion are valued.
 We welcome you to explore our website, visit our campus, and/or email us to learn more about our programs.
 Admission deadline for our programs is March 15, the online application in Apply Yourself opens November 1, we review candidates for school counseling fall admission only and clinical mental health summer admission only group interviews for select qualified candidates on a weekend in late April, decisions are announce in Apply Yourself May 1, and classes begin for the School Counseling program on Wednesday evenings (5 and 7pm) the last week of August and for the Clinical Mental Health Counseling program on Saturdays in the first week of June.